Uterus While Pregnant – Size, Functions & Healthy Tips

 1. Changes in position

-The uterus undergoes immense changes during pregnancy, having a significant impact on the body as a whole, altering other organ systems too.
-Many of these changes are necessary to maintain pregnancy while others are merely side-effects.
+The uterus growth during pregnancy is phenomenal.
+It undergoes immense changes during pregnancy, having a significant impact on the body as a whole and altering other organ systems too.
+Many of these changes are necessary to maintain pregnancy, while others are merely side effects.
 These changes may cause discomfort to the mother.

 Normal anteverted position (forward bending of the uterus on itself) is exaggerated up to 8 weeks.
 The enlarged uterus lies on the bladder making it incapable of filling to its usual capacity and hence the increased frequency of micturition during early pregnancy is experienced.
 Afterwards it becomes erect, and near term it is held straight up against the spine by the good tone of the abdominal muscles.